-Woody vegetation removal and gravel management have the potential to impact on trout populations through habitat disturbance, habitat loss and decreases in water quality.
-The effects of the proposed management practices are expected to be short term and minimal.
-Known habitat preferences and distribution supported by advice from DoC and local fishing authorities will help minimise adverse effects to trout populations.
+In stream works have the potential to impact on trout and indigenous fish populations through habitat disturbance, habitat loss and decreases in water quality.
+Works highlighted in this programme are expected to have minimal effect on fish habitat.
+However, DoC and local fishing authorities will be consulted on preferred habitat and population distribution to further reduce any potential effects.